 And lead us not into temptation,

 For thine is the kingdom,

 ‘understanding something about myself and the world and making connections with them both’

 Everyone is in some sense a spiritual being.
-Recognising this general spirituality is part of our church school ethos as it reflects the Christian belief that God made people in his image and that all share in his purposes to bring life and allow his creation to flourish.
+Spirituality is part of our church school ethos as it reflects the Christian belief that God made people in his image and that we all share in His purposes to bring life and allow His creation to flourish.
 This is part of creating an ethos that is both distinctive and inclusive.
-Spirituality is not just developed through RE, it is a focus across the curriculum .
+Spirituality is not just developed through RE, it is a focus across the curriculum and full school life.

 Some of the characteristics of a spiritually developing person are: hopeful, reflective, forgiving, loving, truthful, peaceful, joyful, being able to show empathy, curiosity, a sense of belonging, creativity awe and wonder.
-These qualities can be developed in all parts of the curriculum and school life.
+These qualities are developed in all parts of the curriculum and school life.

-As a church school we work towards the whole curriculum reflecting a Christian ethos that is both distinctive but inclusive.
+As a Church of England school our whole curriculum reflects a Christian ethos that is both distinctive but inclusive.
 (This means distinctively Christian but inclusive of others)

 Please read our Spirituality Policy for more information.